Do you make gluten-free products?

 Do you use any local grains?

 This is something we’re really interested in, as more grain grown for baking is becoming available in our region.
 Right now we’re working with heirloom varieties grown in Maine and milled by Maine Grains in Skowhegan.
-The rye flour we’re using now is milled just outside Montreal.
+The rye flour we’re using is from Quebec.

 Do you ship your products?